RhodiumToad/pllua-ng/README.md

 Note that the on_init string can be run in the postmaster process, by including pllua in shared_preload_libraries.
-Accordingly, on_init cannot do any database access, and the only functions available from this module are the server.log/debug/error/etc. ones. (print() will do nothing useful.)
+Accordingly, on_init cannot do any database access, and the only functions available from this module are the server.log/debug/error/etc. ones. print() in this environment will output to the server log as LOG: messages.

 NB.: because on_init is run before the sandbox environment is set up for trusted interpreters, it can't use trusted.require() or